LoganM5/IASC-1P04/README.md

-# IASC-1P04
+# IASC-1P04 | Logan Moss

-GitHub Repository for IASC 1P04 course, Fall 2020
+Welcome to the website for my Twine game, created for the course IASC 1P04 at Brock University.

+## Playtest
+Playtest my game [here]

+## Game Proposal Document
+Read the documantation for my game [here]